dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 # Introduction to Dynamsoft Capture Vision

-Dynamsoft Capture Vision (DCV) is an aggregating SDK of a series of specific functional products, which cover object capturing, content understanding, interactive viewing.
+Dynamsoft Capture Vision (DCV) is an aggregating SDK of a series of specific functional products, which cover object capturing, content understanding, and interactive viewing.

-1. To capture documents and labels, Dynamsoft Web TWAIN (DWT) and Dynamsoft Camera Enchancer (DCE) are to get images from scanners and cameras respectively.
+1. To capture documents and labels, Dynamsoft Web TWAIN (DWT) and Dynamsoft Camera Enhancer (DCE) are to get images from scanners and cameras respectively.
-2. To understand the content, Dynamsoft Barcode Reader (DBR), Dynamsoft Document Normalizaer (DDN) and Dynamsoft Label Recognizer (DLR) are to read barcodes, structures and texts.
+2. To understand the content, Dynamsoft Barcode Reader (DBR), Dynamsoft Document Normalizer (DDN) and Dynamsoft Label Recognizer (DLR) are to read barcodes, structures and texts.
-3. To view, edit and output the result of last steps, DWT and DCE provide some basic viewing and editing functions.
+3. To view, edit and output the result of the last steps, DWT and DCE provide some basic viewing and editing functions.
 An advanced viewer is on the way.
-DCV is in the progress to mount the funciontal products.
+DCV is in the progress to mount the functional products.
 At present, DCV 1.0 includes DBR and DCE.

 ## Functional Products

 ### Dynamsoft Barcode Reader

 The barcode decoding feature of DCV is powered by Dynamsoft Barcode Reader (DBR).
-DBR is a robust SDK that enable users to quickly deploy barcode scanning functionality on all common barcodes such as 1D, QR, PDF417, etc. When working on the barcode scanning, there are various processing parameters available for users to adjust performance on different usage scenarios.
+DBR is a robust SDK that enables users to quickly deploy barcode scanning functionality on all common barcodes such as 1D, QR, PDF417, etc. When working on the barcode scanning, there are various processing parameters available for users to adjust performance in different usage scenarios.

 <a href="https://www.dynamsoft.com/barcode-reader/introduction/?ver=latest" target="_blank">Read More about Dynamsoft Barcode Reader.</a>